Example - 06 OLI Projects

 Brief Project Description

-4. This tank is linked with a side calculation.
-The side calculation is doing a calculation to determine the water required to dissolve the gypsum coming into the tank.
-The calculated water flow is then applied to the makeup of the actual reactor tank.
-This demonstrates a feed-forward control strategy for water addition
+- OpMode = Species Formation: This is demonstrated using the side calculation where a target calculation determines the water required to dissolve the gypsum entering the tank.
+The calculated water flow is then applied to the makeup of the actual reactor tank, demonstrating a feed-forward control strategy for water addition.

 Project Configuration